Azure/azure-docs-powershell-azuread/Azure AD Cmdlets/MSOnline/v1/Convert-MsolDomainToStandard.md

 ## DESCRIPTION
 The **Convert-MsolDomainToStandard** cmdlet converts the specified domain from single sign-on (also known as identity federation) to standard authentication.
+Single sign-on is also known as identity federation.

 This process also removes the relying party trust settings in the Active Directory Federation Services 2.0 server and Microsoft Online.

-After the conversion, this cmdlet will convert all existing users from single sign-on to standard authentication.
+After the conversion, this cmdlet converts all existing users from single sign-on to standard authentication.
-Any existing user who was configured for single sign-on will be given a new temporary password as part of the conversion process.
+Any existing user who was configured for single sign-on gets a new temporary password as part of the conversion process.
-Each converted user name and new temporary password will be recorded in a file for reference by the administrator.
+Each converted user name and new temporary password is recorded in a file for reference by the administrator.
 The administrator can then distribute the new temporary password to each converted user to enable the user to sign in to Microsoft Online Services.

 ## PARAMETERS

 ### -DomainName
-The domain name to convert from single sign-on (also known as identity federation) to standard authentication.
+Specifies the domain name to convert from single sign-on to standard authentication.

 ```yaml
 Type: String